Wolfernio/MarkovChainsGenerator/README.md

 # ChatterBot
-Generating text using Markov chains (I'm not really smart enough for markov chains but I'm doing something similar)
+Generating text using frequency analysis.

 ## What is it?
 This program generates text based on the text that you give it.
 If you were to give it a transcript of a speech by Donald Trump, it would spit something back at you that *sounded like* Mr Trump, but would read like nonsense.
 In fact, anything produced by this program is nonsense.